-There are many factors that can impact a shelter's Live Release Rate.
-Building a new facility, improving customer relations, devoting more medical and behavioral resources to treatable animals, changing adoption requirements, developing robust transfer or foster programs, providing low-cost spay/neuter and education.
+There are many factors that can impact a shelter's Live Release Rate: the number and health of incoming animals, customer relations, medical and behavioral resources for treatable animals, adoption requirements, transfer and foster programs, low-cost spay/neuter and education, and facility hours and design.
+The SPCA - and shelters nationwide - have experienced challenges this year due to 2020 and 2021, which saw more people acquire pets than any previous year.

 And, there are simple ways of impacting Live Release Rates that we would argue don't reflect positive changes and artificially change the percentage.
 A shelter, can, for example, stop accepting owner-surrendered animals they feel they cannot easily adopt.
 Live Release Rates can be informative or meaningful, or they can be neither, yet are often used as an end all tool or the only way to measure a shelter's work or compare one shelter to another.
 Looking at a chart of shelters or communities and their Live Release Rates, one could find a shelter with a 95% save rate and assume that shelter is doing far better work than one with a 70% save rate.
-But, what's unknown is this: what kinds of animals do both shelters accept?
+But what's unknown is this: what kinds of animals do both shelters accept?
 How many do they turn away and never count in their statistics?
 Do they take on animals with challenging behaviors or medical conditions and make them well?

 Statistics are important to the SPCA as a measure of how we are doing now compared to how we did last year or the last few years.
 We make them available to the public, but not without this critical context.
 The SPCA is an open-admission shelter, meaning we turn no owner-surrendered animals away and accept the task of caring for and making well animals that need medical care or behavioral attention (both, in some cases, and often a significant amount) before they can be rehomed.
 Our admissions also include hundreds of animals, each year, from residents living outside Monterey County who were turned away from their local shelter.
-Our live release rate for July 1, 2022, to June 30, 2023, was 85%, which improved this year despite a significant increase in animals arriving in need of care.
+Our live release rate for 2023 was 83%.
 We never turned any emergency away.
 We encouraged people to keep healthy pets as long as possible to reduce the number of animals in our shelter and therefore the number of people needed to care for them.
 And we continued to stay open for people needing to make compassionate end-of-life decisions for elderly and severely ill pets.